aurlic/42-Rainfall/level2/README.md

 -rw-r--r--  1 level2 level2  675 Apr  3  2012 .profile
 ```

 Let's work on exploiting that level2 file.
-We're going to do so by running first running it with `gdb`:
+We're going to do so by running it first with `gdb`:

 ```bash
 (gdb) info functions